APRIL Group Wins 2024 Upakarti Award For Empowering Local Smes

-data-text="APRIL Group Wins 2024 Upakarti Award for Empowering Local SMEs" data-link=" Group Wins 2024 Upakarti Award for Empowering Local SMEs" class="whatsapp">Shar

-SINGAPORE - media OutReach Newswire - 31 December 2024 - APRIL Group recently won the 2024 Upakarti Award through its operating arm Riau Andalan Pulp and Paper (RAPP).
+Arabian Post -SINGAPORE – Media OutReach Newswire – 31 December 2024 – APRIL Group recently won the 2024 Upakarti Award through its operating arm Riau Andalan Pulp and Paper (RAPP).
 The award recognises the company's contribution to empowering local small and medium enterprises (SMEs) around its operations in Pangkalan Kerinci, Riau.

 One of the programmes that contributed to RAPP securing the award is the Batik Andalan initiative.
 Established in 2015, Batik Andalan empowers local stay-at-home mothers living near the company's operations in Riau.
 Over the years, it has grown into a thriving small-to-medium-scale industry in the region.
 Its signature product, Batik Bono, has become a sought-after souvenir from Pelalawan and has earned Indonesian National Standard (SNI) certification.
 The brand currently boasts five copyrighted motifs and showcased its designs alongside leading national modest fashion labels at the 2023 Jakarta Muslim Fashion Week.